© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow at Newbarn Bottom, 450m east of Foxhole is a scheduled monument protected by Historic England under reference 1016683.
 View the official record →

-Bowl barrow at Newbarn Bottom, 450m east of Foxhole, is a Bronze Age funerary monument consisting of an earthen mound constructed over a burial or cremation deposit.
+Bowl barrow at Newbarn Bottom is a Bronze Age burial mound located approximately 450 metres east of Foxhole in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016683.

 Bowl barrow at Newbarn Bottom, 450m east of Foxhole is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016683.